MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ### Audit events

 You use audit events to track portal actions and develop an audit log.
-Audit events currently support EditList/EditRule, NewList/NewRule, and DeleteList/DeleteRule operations.
+Audit events currently support new/edit/delete operations on rules, lists, velocities, and external calls.

 ##### Namespace: FraudProtection.Audit.